Northern Shield Resources (CVE:NRN) Stock Price Down 15.4% – Time to Sell?

-Shares of Northern Shield Resources Inc. (CVE:NRN – Get Free Report) fell 15.4% during trading on Saturday .
+Northern Shield Resources Inc. (CVE:NRN – Get Free Report)’s stock price fell 15.4% during mid-day trading on Saturday .
 The stock traded as low as C$0.06 and last traded at C$0.06.
-355,000 shares traded hands during trading, an increase of 148% from the average session volume of 142,865 shares.
+355,000 shares changed hands during mid-day trading, an increase of 148% from the average session volume of 142,865 shares.
 The stock had previously closed at C$0.07.

 Northern Shield Resources Inc, a natural resource company, engages in identifying, acquiring, and exploring mineral properties primarily in Eastern Canada.
 It primarily explores for nickel, copper, gold, silver, and platinum group elements.
 The company holds 100% interest in the Merasheen property with 99 claims covering an area of 25 square kilometers located at the southern end of Merasheen Island in Placentia Bay, Newfoundland; 100% interests in the Huckleberry property comprising 52 claims with an area of 25 square kilometers located in north of Schefferville, Quebec; and 100% interests in the Idefix property with 40 claims covering an area of 18 square kilometers located in Labrador Trough, Québec.